 Few modern people, however, can endure that disillusionment without succumbing to the overwhelming need to replace one addiction (in these cases, ideology) with another (in these cases, a substance).
 After all, it is no accident that the Latin and English languages equate the words for alcohol and spirits.

-Tribal people knew that the only way the world can be re-made is when individuals are willing to experience loss (even the loss of identity), to look into the abyss and to return to their communities with the dark knowledge of their own wounds and blessings.
+Tribal people knew that the world must be re-made in each generation, and that the only way this can happen is when individuals are willing to experience loss (even the loss of identity), to look into the abyss and to return to their communities with the dark knowledge of their own wounds and blessings.
 But this requires real community and real ritual.

 Neither Frank Adams nor Al Zelig grew up in such a world.
 Neither one could have known, as Rumi wrote in the 13thcentury: